OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 <!--more-->

 Sharing a common language is extremely important to mitigate misunderstandings.
-To better understand it let's briefly jump to aviation and the worst air disaster ever happened.
+To better understand it let's briefly jump to aviation and  see the worst and most unfortunate air disaster ever happened.